jhlee0637/jhlee0637/README.md

 ---

 November, 2023
-- I'm focusing on studying Linear Algeba through Khan Academy video lessons in this month.
+- I'm focusing on studying Linear Algebra through Khan Academy video lessons in this month.
 - Also plannnig to find other certification programs to prove my knowledge in linear algebra.